Why Conduct an Internal Communication Survey?

 Employees are most productive when they understand how their work fits into the company’s larger goals, an internal communications survey will help with this.

 Developing an internal communications strategy that is in line with the culture of your company is an important step toward a more engaged and productive workplace.
+Before you start, think about and plan your communications strategy and how your survey will fit into it.

 Before committing too many resources to new communication efforts, it’s best to survey employees to gauge what aspects of the company’s communication are working well or poorly.